mpmenne/launchcode-java-class/README.md

 This is a course exploring the language intricacies and functionality of Java.

-Using the same methodology as Harvard's CS50 class, this course hopes to expose new programming ideas and create proficiency in understanding and composing code in the Java Virtual Machine.

 Most likely, you already know C.  That's great.

 This course will expand upon that knowledge and provide insight into new technologies and techniques used in modern industry practice.

 Topics Include:
 1. Java Collections (Bye Bye Arrays)